 This website was created in 2006 by Paul Gibbs, to bring together the knowledge and enthusiasm of Nipper owners.

-Paul is a commercial pilot living in the Highlands of Scotland.
+Paul is a life long commercial pilot living in the Highlands of Scotland.

-He is currently employed as a Maritime Patrol training captain on F406 turboprops flying for the Scottish Government, he lives close to his workplace with his wife and two children.
+Currently employed as a Maritime Patrol training captain on F406 turboprops flying for the Scottish Government, he lives close to his workplace with his wife and two children.

 In 1999 Paul purchased G-AVXC, and stated his intention that he would keep the aircraft until he could fly no more.
-Nearly twenty years on, and his enthusiasm for the little machine is as strong as ever.
+More than twenty years on his enthusiasm for the little machine is as strong as ever.

-In 2017, Paul and NIPR won the ‘Malcolm Allen’ trophy for ‘Most Meritorious Arrival By Air’ at the LAA rally, flying from Inverness to Sywell.
+In 2017, Paul and NIPR won the ‘Malcolm Allen’ trophy for ‘Most Meritorious Arrival By Air’ at the LAA rally, flying this minimal aircraft from Inverness to Sywell, in challenging weather conditions.